bioinfo-pf-curie/mpiBWA/README.md

 The extra overhead of the splitting is negligible compare with previous version.<br />
 Now we can sort individual chromosom in parallel.
 For instance the chr1 of 300X WGS is equivalent to a 23X. <br />

+Warning:

-Warning: this version is under construction.
+This version is under construction.
 It has been tested in the case the fastq files are trimmed.
 Another tests are conducted.
 The sorting program has not updated to deal with chromosom independantly.<br />
 This is under construction too.<br />

-How to use: in the Makefile.am replace the line <br />
+How to use:

+In the Makefile.am replace the line <br />

 pbwa7_SOURCES = main_parallel_version.c <br />
 with <br />